amoffat/sh/docs/index.rst

 	ls = ls.bake("-la")
 	print(ls) # "/usr/bin/ls -la"

-	# resolves to "ls / -la"
+	# resolves to "ls -la /"
 	print(ls("/"))

 The idea here is that now every call to ``ls`` will have the "-la" arguments